-- Applicant must be an Agricultural Business with a valid Bona Fide Farmer certification issued by the Secretary of Agriculture in accordance with Section 1020.08 (a)(1) of Act No. 60-2019, as amended, 13 L.P.R.A. § 45019, known as the "Puerto Rico Incentives Code";3 - Applicant must provide all organizational documents requested in these Guidelines; - Applicant must be the owner or have site control over the Participating Property evidenced by a long-term lease in effect for a minimum of fifteen (15) years, with the possibility of extension; - Applicant must not have conflicts of interest, as defined in the Conflict of Interest and Standards of Conduct Policy (COI Policy) for the CDBG-DR/MIT programs.
+- Applicant must be an Agricultural Business with a valid Bona Fide Farmer certification issued by the Secretary of Agriculture in accordance with Section 1020.08 (a)(1) of Act No. 60-2019, as amended, 13 LPRA § 45019, known as the "Puerto Rico Incentives Code";3 - Applicant must provide all organizational documents requested in these Guidelines; - Applicant must be the owner or have site control over the Participating Property, evidenced by a long-term lease in effect for a minimum of fifteen (15) years, with the possibility of extension.